Frank Glorius

-Frank Glorius (born 1972 in Walsrode) is a German chemist and W3-Professor of organic chemistry in the Department of Chemistry and Pharmacy at the Westfälische Wilhelms-Universität in Münster.
+Frank Klaus Glorius (born 1972 in Walsrode) is a German chemist and W3-Professor of organic chemistry in the Department of Chemistry and Pharmacy at the University of Münster.

 Life and work

 Glorius studied chemistry at the Leibniz University Hannover, completing his Diploma thesis in 1997.
 During his Diploma he also undertook a nine-month research stay at Stanford University with Paul A. Wender in 1995/1996.

 Glorius completed his Doctorate in 2000 investigating "New chiral bis-oxazoline ligands for enantioselective catalysis" at the University of Basel with Andreas Pfaltz.
 His PhD was divided between the Max-Planck-Institut für Kohlenforschung (1997–1999) and the University of Basel (1999–2000).
-Between 2000–2001 Glorius completed a Postdoc at Harvard University in Cambridge, with David A. Evans exploring the Total synthesis of Aflastatin A. Following this, he worked with his mentor Alois Fürstner as an independent researcher/research group leader/Assistant Professor at the Max-Planck-Institut für Kohlenforschung.
+Between 2000 and 2001 Glorius completed a Postdoc at Harvard University in Cambridge, with David A. Evans exploring the Total synthesis of Aflastatin A. Following this, he worked with his mentor Alois Fürstner as an independent researcher/research group leader/Assistant Professor at the Max-Planck-Institut für Kohlenforschung.
 In 2004, before formal completion of the habilitation, he was awarded a position as C3-Professor of Chemistry at the University of Marburg.
-Since August 2007, Glorius has been a Professor of Organic Chemistry at Westfälische Wilhelms-Universität in Münster.
+Since August 2007, Glorius has been a Professor of Organic Chemistry at the University of Münster, where he serves Dean of the Faculty of Chemistry and Pharmacy since 2022.

 Professor Glorius' research program is dedicated to the development of new catalytic methodologies in organic chemistry.
-His research group explores a wide range of topics including the development and application of N-heterocyclic carbenes (NHCs) in catalysis, C-H activation, asymmetric organocatalysis, chemo- and enantioselective hydrogenation of aromatic compounds, photoredox catalysis, heterogeneous catalysis, Metal Organic Frameworks/MOFs, and the development of reaction screening technologies.
+His research group explores a wide range of topics including the development and application of N-heterocyclic carbenes (NHCs) in catalysis, exploration and use of NHCs as surface modifyers, C-H activation, asymmetric organocatalysis, chemo- and enantioselective hydrogenation of aromatic compounds, photoredox catalysis and energy transfer photocatalysis, heterogeneous catalysis, Metal Organic Frameworks/MOFs, development and use of lipid analogs, and the development of reaction screening technologies.

 Former members of the group have gone on to have careers in both academia (e.g. Canada, China, France, Germany, India and Japan) and industry (BASF, Bayer, Evonik, Clariant, Axalta, Lanxess, Continental, Archimica, Mitsubishi, Novartis or Janssen Pharmaceutica (Johnson & Johnson) for instance).